 How Vision Homes Association began

-In the late 1980’s a group of parents began holding their own meetings to discuss the future care of their children who all attended RNIB Rushton Hall School, Northamptonshire.
+In the late 1980s a group of parents began holding meetings to discuss their children’s future care, who all attended RNIB Rushton Hall School, Northamptonshire.

 At that time, they found that there were no other organisations that would support young adults who had multiple disabilities and help them to lead full and independent lives.

-Many would leave school and, at best, be cared for by their aging families.
-Others, who were not so fortunate, would end up living in institutions and hospitals, with little chance of achieving their goals.
+Many would leave school and, at best, be cared for by their ageing families.
+Others, who were not so fortunate, would end up living in institutions and hospitals with little chance of achieving their goals.

-The group’s commitment in wanting to change this situation, led from informal meetings to a committee that strived to make a difference for these young peoples lives.
+The group’s commitment to changing this situation led from informal meetings to a committee that strived to make a difference in these young people’s lives.
 Thus Vision Homes Association was born.